 Summary

-In this chapter, we assume that an At, Pt and R's structure set up with At's Fourier coefficients to be a linear function of ω, At's Fourier coefficients to be constant (independent on ω) and R to be a linear function of ω.
-Due to treating the frequency ω as a free parameter, we expand the algebraic equations LPTV system's Fourier Series coefficients comparison, by adding a comparison criterion: ω's power.
+This chapter assumes that At, Pt, and R may be set up from a linear function in ω of the Fourier coefficients of At.
+The Fourier coefficients of At are constant (independent of ω) and R is a linear function of ω.
+By treating the frequency ω as a free parameter, we expand the algebraic equations for the Fourier coefficients of the LPTV system into powers of ω, which allows the coefficients to be matched to solve the system.

-By setting ω=0 at the matrix At (under continuity assumption at ω=0), we achieved a constant (time invariant) matrix At|ω=0, that gives us information regarding to R|ω=0=R0.
-This information, significantly reduces our computation for the matrix R, so that we can choose R0 to be any matrix that is similar to At|ω=0 (in term of matrix similarity).
-It is also possible to obtain R from ω's higher power e.g. R1, however more computation power is required to select the compatible R1 within the possible option generated by the eigen decomposition.
+By setting ω=0 in the matrix At (under the assumption of continuity at ω=0), we obtain a constant (time invariant) matrix At|ω=0 that gives us information regarding R|ω=0=R0.
+This information significantly reduces the computation of the matrix R, so that we can choose R0 to be any matrix that is similar to At|ω=0 (in terms of matrix similarity).
+It is also possible to obtain R from higher powers of ω (e.g., R1), although greater computational power is required to select a compatible R1 within the possible options generated by the eigen decomposition.

-It is convenient to use similarity transformation over the LPTV system matrix At such that At|ω=0 will have a Jordan canonical form (in addition to zero-wising the trace of At).
-Then, to find a pair Pt and R such that Pt|ω=0=In and At|ω=0=R0.
+To find matrices Pt and R such that Pt|ω=0=In and At|ω=0=R0, it is convenient to apply a similarity transform to the matrix At of the LPTV system such that At|ω=0 will have a Jordan canonical form [in addition to zero trace of At].

-The bottleneck of the suggested approach is that we are limited to a finite number of harmonies of Pt.
-In addition, it is required to perform some more exploration regarding to the structure of the LPTV systems matrices At and their periodic part solutions Pt, such that both of them will have a finite number of harmonies.
-After some condition for At so the above is obtain, it might be convenient to generalize the structure of the LPTV systems and the producer to solve them when the numbers of At and\or Pt is infinite.
+The bottleneck of the proposed approach is that we are limited to a finite number of harmonics for Pt.
+In addition, the method requires more exploration to obtain the matrices At for LPTV systems and their periodic part Pt so that both have a finite number of harmonics.
+Once conditions are found that produce At with a finite number of harmonics, the next step would be to generalize the structure of LPTV systems to solve them when At and\or Pt have infinite harmonics.

 Discussion

-Contribution of the research
+Contribution of the Research

-This work contributes to the study of the LPTV system by the following items:
+This work makes the following contributions to the study of LPTV systems:

-Fourier Series real-imaginary and even-odd decomposition similarity: in this work, we have shown some similarity between algebraic equations' structure in the real-imaginary decomposition and in the even-odd decomposition.
-Depends on the application, we can choose among the two method to solve the LPTV system, although it might be convenient to use even-odd decomposition on a real LPTV system.
+Decomposition into similar real-imaginary and even-odd Fourier series: This work reveals a similarity between algebraic equations in the real-imaginary Fourier decomposition and the even-odd Fourier decomposition.
+Depending on the application, we can choose between the two methods to solve LPTV systems, although even-odd decomposition might prove more convenient to use on a real LPTV system.

-Stability analysis based on varying frequency ω: this allows us to define some condition on the frequency ω, so that the LPTV system is stable, in construct to previous works that rely on a fixed value of the frequency.
+Stability analysis based on a variable frequency ω: This allows us to define a condition on the frequency ω so that the LPTV system is stable, in contrast with previous works that rely on a fixed frequency.

-A(t), Pt and R as polynomial in ω with finite No of harmonies: Addressing to the case of finite number of harmonies (in both At and Pt), At are polynomial in ω, Pt are constant (independent o ω) and R polynomial in ω.
-This setup allows us to s the calculation, by splitting the Fourier decomposition algebraic equations ω.
-Under the assumption that Pt are constant independent o ω, solv for one of the ω, based on the periodic part Pt calculate R directly.
+A(t), Pt, and R are polynomials in ω with a finite number of harmonics: To address the case in which both At and Pt have a finite number of harmonics, the Fourier coefficients of